 - Refurbished certified phones from AT&T come with a 90-day warranty

-There are many ways you can break your phone.
-Here are some of the top ways people damage their smartphones, according to frequency of google searches.
+There are umpteen, random ways you can break your phone.
+Here are some of the most common accidents that cause damage to smartphones, according to frequency of google searches:

 - Water damage, resulting in waterlogged screen or damaged battery